happy1063/Starfall-chips/README.md

 # Starfall-chips (Eng)
 (sorry my english so bad im write it without translater)
 # tp.lua
-  Teleports to player on command (You can banned on a server if you use it in pvp mode)
+  Teleports to player on a command (You can banned on a server if you use it in pvp mode) Command : goto your_bro_3156236262 or goto STEAM_0:0:766803141

-  goto your_bro_3156236262
-  or
-  goto STEAM_0:0:766803141